yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 {: #sec-aes}

 {{rec-cipher}} above recommends the use of the AES-GCM authenticated encryption algorithm.
 Please refer to Section 11 of {{RFC5246}} for general security considerations when using TLS 1.2, and to Section 6 of {{!RFC5288}} for security considerations that apply specifically to AES-GCM when used with TLS.

+### Nonce Reuse in TLS 1.2

+The existence of deployed TLS stacks that mistakenly reuse the AES-GCM nonce is documented in {{Boeck2016}}, showing there is an actual risk of AES-GCM getting implemented in an insecure way, making TLS sessions that use an AES-GCM ciphersuite vulnerable to attacks such as {{Joux2006}}.

+While this problem has been fixed in TLS 1.3, which enforces a deterministic method to generate nonces from record sequence numbers and shared secrets for all of its AEAD cipher suites (including AES-GCM), TLS 1.2 implementations could still choose their own (potentially insecure) nonce generation methods.

+It is therefore RECOMMENDED that TLS 1.2 implementations use the 64-bit sequence number to populate the `nonce_explicit` part of the GCM nonce, as described in the first two paragraphs of Section 5.3 of {{!RFC8446}}.
+Note that this recommendation updates Section 3 of {{!RFC5288}}: "The nonce_explicit MAY be the 64-bit sequence number."

+We note that at the time of writing there are no ciphersuites defined for nonce reuse resistant algorithms such as AES-GCM-SIV {{?RFC8452}}.

 ## Forward Secrecy
 {: #sec-pfs}